 Ellison S. Onizuka (1946-1986) was a Japanese American aerospace engineer.
 The first Asian/Pacific Islander chosen by NASA for the astronaut program, Onizuka served as a mission specialist on the space shuttle Challenger, which exploded on January 28, 1986, killing all aboard.
-Onizuka credited Hawaii's public schools for encouraging students to set goals and to work hard to achieve them.
+Onizuka credited Hawaii's public schools for steering him toward a career as an astronaut, and he often visited those schools to encourage students to set goals and work hard to achieve them.

-NEA presents the Ellison S. Onizuka Memorial Award to a nominee whose activities in Asian/Pacific Islander affairs have made a significant impact on education and the achievement of equal opportunity for Asians/ Pacific Islanders.
+NEA presents the Ellison S. Onizuka Memorial Award to a nominee whose activities in Asian and Pacific Islander affairs significantly impact education and the achievement of equal opportunity for Asians and Pacific Islanders.